ippas/ifpan-annaradli-spatialtrial/README.md

 1. Downloaded RNA-seq data. <br />
 2. Performed fastQC and md5sum checking.<br />
 3. Downloaded spaceranger and reference mouse genome from 10x Genomics webiste. - 2021-06-07<br />
 4. Uploaded the data, spaceranger and reference genome to server. md5sum checked on spaceranger and reference genome mm10 (compliant).
 Unpacked (`tar`) both genome and spaceranger to opt/.
 Prepended spaceranger to $PATH on the server.
-Run `spaceranger sitecheck` and `spaceranger testrun` successfully. - 2021-06-08<br />
+Ran `spaceranger sitecheck` and `spaceranger testrun` successfully. - 2021-06-08<br />

 ### Software versions
 * spaceranger v1.2.2